alegrigoriev/AlegrDiff/ReadMe.txt

 Done:

-Show confirmation dialog if file comparision is canceled.
+Save a mask of shown and hidden file types (different, identical, etc) Show confirmation dialog if file comparision is canceled.
 Beta 1.35:
 1. When I hide a file from the comparison list, I expect the current selection to stay near (previous or next file, whatever), not to jump to the first file in the list.